tzuchiangshen/msp430_code/README.md

 msp430_code
 ===========

 Useful snippets of code for the msp430 launchpad and friends.
+Testing change.